 Armpit stains can be one of those issues that just pile onto your already busy chore list.
 Sometimes it can’t be helped that you sweat all the time right?
 Nobody wants to wear a shirt in the morning and discover there’s a yellow stain in your armpit once you leave the house, let alone someone pointing it out to you in the public.

 You need to wear and apply some deodorant and antiperspirant.
 Unfortunately, there’s still a big chance it will result in some sort of yellow stain in your armpit area of your clothing.
 How annoying is that?

 Thankfully there are plenty of solutions to help you revive the color of your shirts and a couple of methods to help prevent this from happening in the future.
 There’s no need to go crazy about trying to remove these troublesome stains as well.

 We compiled a list of DIY methods you can try at your home before you resort to buying specific solutions for stain removal and they just consist of things that are commonly found in every kitchen.
-Here's a separate guide on how to get stains out of a white shirt.
+Here's are a few helpful guides on how to get stains out of a white shirt and how to wash dress shirts.
 Before we tackle the strategies for this, let's take a look at the who, what, and why there are stains from your armpits.